Volume of distribution

 VT can be derived from any compartmental model, as long as there is no irreversible uptake in any of the compartments.

-Notice that VT is not affected by perfusion, because perfusion is a component of both K1 and k2, and it is therefore cancelled out.
+VT is not affected by perfusion, because perfusion is a component of both K1 and k2, and it is therefore cancelled out.
+This has been confirmed experimentally and in simulations (Holthoff et al., 1991; Logan et al., 1994; Sander et al., 2017).
 Perfusion does not affect the assessment of receptor occupancy by endogenous ligand either.

 Volume of distribution and binding potential